JGoeiman/Sample-Sites/README.md

-# Testing live changes to sites
+# For website testing purposes